mba811/quicklook-rest-with-nim/docs/supported_languages.rst

 of the generated HTML and may not be as precise as a proper syntax highlighter, but seems to work overall pretty well.

-The list of supported languages by Nimrod is:
+The list of languages supported natively by Nimrod is:

-* TODO
+.. include:: nimrod_supported_langs_list.rst

 The list of supported languages through prism.js is: